 Learning from innovations in increasing immunisation

-3ie is organising a one-day public conference on Learning from innovations in increasing immunisation in New Delhi on 27 February.
-Research teams will share insights from the recently completed studies of innovative immunisation interventions in Ethiopia, India, Myanmar, Nigeria, Pakistan and Uganda.
-The sessions will highlight whether and how community engagement and technology-based interventions can break through barriers and increase immunisation coverage in low- and middle-income countries.
-Researchers and experts will also discuss evidence gaps, the best practices in facilitating the use of evidence and the importance of cost-effectiveness analysis.
+3ie organised a one-day conference to share lessons learned from our evidence programme on innovations to increase immunisation coverage in New Delhi on 27 February.
+3ie's programme team and the participating researchers shared insights from the recently completed studies of innovative immunisation interventions in Ethiopia, India, Myanmar, Nigeria, Pakistan and Uganda.
+The sessions highlighted how community engagement and technology-based interventions that respond to context-specific barriers can increase immunisation coverage in low- and middle-income countries.

 Chair: Mark Engelbert, 3ie

-Panellists: Hailay Teklehaimanot, Center for National Health Development in Ethiopia; Dr Ngozi Erondu, Chatham House; and Phone Myint Win, Burnet Institute, Myanmar
+Panellists: Ngozi Erondu, Chatham House, United Kingdom; Hailay Teklehaimanot, Center for National Health Development in Ethiopia; Phone Myint Win, Burnet Institute, Myanmar

 Stuti Tripathi presented lessons from a synthesis of 3ie-supported formative evaluations.
 All panellists agreed that formative stage studies help uncover and unbox the mechanisms underlying interventions, which remains a black box in impact evaluations.
 However, they noted that formative studies can be challenged by researchers’ biases that might affect (in a positive or negative manner) the structuring of the learning from these evaluations.
 The panellists, all of whom led formative studies for innovative interventions, credited 3ie for providing analytical and stakeholder engagement tools that helped to analyse findings as objectively as possible and establish connections to improve and refine stakeholder engagement.
 They reiterated that formative phase research makes it easier for study teams to engage with a wide range of stakeholders.

 Chair: Stuti Tripathi, 3ie